liuggio/liuggio.github.com/_posts/2013-11-09-rest-api-symfony2-the-best-2013-way.md

     cd blog-rest-symfony2
     git checkout -f article1

-All the tags fo the demo project at [tags](https://github.com/liuggio/rest-api-the-best-way-2013/releases)
+All the tags for the demo project at [tags](https://github.com/liuggio/rest-api-the-best-way-2013/releases)

 ## Step 1.A The application